multitudes/oldmultitudes.github.io/_posts/2019-03-27-What’s new in Swift 5.0.markdown

 ### A new count() method

 `count(where:)` method will perform the equivalent of a filter() and count in a single pass.

+### If you are in for a bit of fun

+Check out this (RoughSwift)[https://github.com/onmyway133/RoughSwift].
+Create hand-drawn, sketchy, comic shape in Swift.